BairagiSaurabh/Project-I-Recommendation-system-Amazon/README.md

 ![1](funnel.PNG)
 ⚪PDF (price)

-These tools give us an idea about the distribution,structure of the data and frequency of categorical features.
+These tools give us an idea about the distribution,structure of the data and number of occurence of categorical values.

 ## Data Cleaning